ajinkyatalekar/autovid/README.md

    ```

 ### Usage
-- First, import autovid and update the Reddit API key and secret to let autovid access Reddit.
+- Import autovid and update the Reddit API key and secret to let autovid access Reddit.
   ```py
    import autovid as av